kwabenappiah/kwabenappiah/README.md

-# Hi there! :wave:
+# Hi there! :wave:, My name is Kwabena Appiah

 **`Data Scientist`**

 I'm a self-motivated, detail-oriented, and determined Data Scientist who enjoys finding data-driven solutions to real world problems.
 I'm proficient in data preprocessing, statistical analysis and visualization.
-And interested in exploratory data analysis, data manipulation and cleaning, feature engineering and selection, and applying machine learning to business data.
+And interested in exploratory data analysis, data manipulation and cleaning, feature engineering and selection, and applying machine learning techniques to business data.

-On my GitHub profile, I share some of my projects.
+My motivation lies in helping businesses, corporations and retail companies maximize their vast amount of data to grow positively by unearthing hidden values in data.

 ----
 #### Check out my latest blog posts on my website and at (https://desksql.com)